The Monitoring and Evaluating

 CCE Country Profiles

 Created in partnership with UNESCO GEM Report, the country profiles provide insight on national CCE strategies, legal frameworks, budgets, and policy and programming.
 The profiles are validated by country experts, such as ACE Focal Points, and support policy coherence and peer learning through analysis of areas for policy prioritization to advance ACE progress.
-The detailed country profiles offer a comparative perspective of country progress on ACE and Sustainable Development Goal (SDG) Targets 4.7 and 13.3.
+We have now published 80 Country Profiles of CCE in partnership with the UNESCO GEM Report.
+The countries covered represent all levels of climate vulnerability, income/development, and SDG regions.
+They are also home to 75% of the global population.

 View the profiles on the MECCE Project’s website (below) and the GEM Report’s Profiles Enhancing Education Reviews (PEER) website.